WhatsApp embraces visuals with filters, albums, and reply shortcuts

 - Albums – When users send four or more photos or videos, WhatsApp will now automatically group them into an album with a tile layout.
 Recipients can open the album to swipe through the media full-screen

 - Reply Shortcuts – You can reply to a specific message in a thread by swiping on it, which pops it to the bottom of the chat window where you can type a response.
-This is especially useful in chaotic group chats where someone’s question might get buried in other messages before you can reply
+This is especially useful in fast-moving group chats where someone’s question might get buried in other messages before you can reply

+Facebook Messenger recently tried adding the ability to @mention someone in a group chat to get at the same problem as reply shortcuts, but WhatsApp’s version offers even more specificity.

-We’ve asked WhatsApp if Android users can expect these features in the future, and will update if we get a response.
+We asked WhatsApp if Android users can expect these features, and the company told me “We’d like to add these features to the Android app in the future, but do not have timing to share yet.”

-Along with WhatsApp’s Snapchat Stories clone Status, these updates shift the the chat app’s focus rom text to imagery.
+Along with WhatsApp’s Snapchat Stories clone Status, these updates shift the chat app’s focus more towards imagery.
 That could keep it appealing to teens while making use of the increasing bandwidth, bigger screens, better cameras, and shrinking data costs around the world.
+Yet WhatsApp is still supports utilitarian communication that Snapchat’s aggressively ephemeral private messaging feature doesn’t handle as gracefully.

-If WhatsApp can make you feel like you’re sitting next to someone instead of sending them digital letters, it could soak up even more of people’s time.
+If WhatsApp can combines visuals and utility to make you feel like you’re sitting next to someone instead of reducing interactions to a jumble of text, it could soak up even more of people’s time.

 0